The Magick Path of Tantra

 Let us develop this faculty, enjoy and share

-Our creations that they will expand the INO,
+Our creations, that they will expand the INO,

 That Humanity will enter a new pattern of life

-And elevate its being on to a higher level.
+And elevate its being onto a higher level.

 This faculty has the potency to reconstruct all

-The world of nature and change mortals into gods
+The world of nature and change mortals into gods,

 And even formulate a new environment for

-A life of Peace, Freedom and Happiness.
+A life of Peace, Freedom, and Happiness.

 OM OMEGA: THE PUJA IS ENDED

-Guidelines for the neophyte: These are the three occult faculties and powers of magick and are the thaumaturgy which will transmute into a world of wonder.
-Imagination can guide our tools, pens, tongues, hands and feet to turn wasteland into forest, battlefields into playgrounds, and slums into garden cities.
+Guidelines for the neophyte: These are the three occult faculties and powers of magick, and are the thaumaturgy which will transmute into a world of wonder.
+Imagination can guide our tools—pens, tongues, hands, and feet—to turn wasteland into forest, battlefields into playgrounds, and slums into garden cities.

 The basic thought in the International Nath Order (INO) is that a conscious thinking power (Purusha) permeates the entire infinite Universe or Cosmos.
 This being so, everything visible and invisible must also contain a particle of this Cosmic Spirit.
 From this follows the conclusion that all human beings on this earth must also contain a particle of this Supreme Spirit.
 Spiritual life, attainment, and enlightenment are all based on this knowledge.
-Therefore our magick becomes possible when we realize and develop a closer relationship and the ability to manifest and use the power of the Cosmic Spirit.
+Therefore, our magick becomes possible when we realize and develop a closer relationship with, and the ability to manifest and use, the power of the Cosmic Spirit.
 This also means that we have a personal material body and also a personal divine spark of spirit.
 Think on these things.

 The INO has no rules, superstitions or dogmas.
-Even after receiving initiation into the INO people are not bound to accept anything they wish to disbelieve and cannot harmonize with their own thinking.
-Teachings in the INO are only guidelines to assist you to develop your own thinking, the transmutation of think on to a higher level.
+Even after receiving initiation into the INO, people are not bound to accept anything they wish to disbelieve and cannot harmonize with their own thinking.
+Teachings in the INO are only guidelines to assist you to develop your own thinking—the transmutation of think on to a higher level.

 The five pain-bearing obstructions,